Breast Implant Revision Atlanta

 At Killingsworth Center for Plastic Surgery in Atlanta, we offer breast implant revision to correct the results of a previous breast augmentation procedure.
 Breast implant surgery is among the most popular plastic surgery procedures among American women.
 Over time, though, some women become dissatisfied with the results of their breast surgery.
-Dr. Christopher Killingsworth, a double board-certified plastic surgeon, specializes in revision breast augmentation to help patients achieve the breast enhancement results they always dreamed of.*
+Dr. Christopher Killingsworth is a double board-certified plastic surgeon.
+Dr. Killingsworth and his plastic surgery team specialize in revision breast augmentation to help patients achieve the breast enhancement results they always dreamed of.*

 WHAT IS REVISION BREAST AUGMENTATION?

-Whether you are unhappy with the results from a prior breast enhancement procedure, or you desire a different look or size, Dr. Killingsworth can perform breast implant replacement surgery to address your issues and give you the desired results you expect and deserve.* During your consultation, Dr. Killingsworth will evaluate your particular situation to determine the best way to correct your specific problem(s).
+Whether you are unhappy with the results from a prior breast enhancement procedure, or you desire a different look or size, Dr. Killingsworth and his plastic surgery team can perform breast implant replacement surgery to address your issues and give you the desired results you expect and deserve.* During your consultation, we will evaluate your particular situation to determine the best way to correct your specific problem(s).